LuBolin/lubolin.github.io/blog/posts/game-design-definitions.md

 ## Game
 ### Necessary
 - Emotional value: A game affords the potential to evoke pleasure during the experience
-  - This need not necessarily be "fun"
+  - This need not necessarily be "fun" (I'm not confident about this)
   - This does not imply the overall emotional value has to be desirable
 - Autonomy: The player can make decisions and act on them
 - Interactivity: The game system changes in response to the player's actions